Prachi-2001/450-Important-Interview-Question-all-languages-/README.md

 - File Name Format must match to be a accepted `QuestionNumber.fileFormat`.
 - Please add comment of Question name above the code.
 - Do Questions in your respective directories and if there is no directory than create one.
+- Before doing the Question must check the question is already done or not.
+If it is already done but you know more optimized method then do it otherwise go for other question

 [![Awesome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) &nbsp;